-Each time harm is caused, discussion will be facilitated sensitively by the Behaviour Manager and with understanding but without judgement.
+Each time harm is caused, discussion will be facilitated sensitively by the Head of Year and with understanding but without judgement.
 It will be responsive, and all involved will be given the space and time to become regulated enough for it to happen successfully.